-For example, underneath Dana Auditorium on the main campus you will find the Suzanne Little Rehearsal Hall where students can got to practice prior to a performance.
-It is also where many students have spotted the apparition of a well dressed lady who walks past them before vanishing into thin air!
+For example, underneath Dana Auditorium on the main campus you will find the Suzanne Little Rehearsal Hall.
+Where students can go to practice prior to a performance.
+It is also where many students have spotted the apparition of a well dressed lady, who walks past them before vanishing into thin air!

 Another example would be found over at Hall Brown, which is also known as Overcash Hall.
-Students claim that room 303 is particularly haunted and that one night a student awoke to find her redhead roommate slumped over the desk, it wasn’t until she tried to wake the girl and put her to bed that she noticed the dark straggly hair and realised it was not her friend.
+Students claim that room 303 is particularly haunted and that one night a student awoke to find her redhead roommate slumped over the desk.
+It wasn’t until she tried to wake the girl to put her to bed, that she noticed the dark straggly hair and realised it was not her friend.

 1 - The Dunhill HotelBOOK A ROOM

-The hotel first opened its doors in 1929 as The Mayfield Manor and ever since there have been reports from employees about strange things happening in the hotel.
+The hotel first opened its doors in 1929 as The Mayfield Manor.
+Ever since, there have been reports from employees about strange things happening in the hotel.

-There are several spots around the hotel that staff describe as just not being comfortable to be in and many of them place the blame squarely at the fact that there have been many suicides on the property.
+There are several spots around the hotel, that staff describe as “just not being comfortable to be in” and many of them place the blame squarely on the fact that there have been many suicides on the property.